shmn7iii/shmn7iii/README.md

 - 🎺 My name?
 I usually use "shmn7iii" as user ID and use "⌫" as name.

-- 🔧 I usually make Minecraft plugins, Discord BOT, and so on.　*Most of the repositories have been changed to private due to personal reasons
+- 🔧 I usually make Minecraft plugins, Discord BOT, and so on.

 - 🌱 I’m currently learning **Python, C#, C++**.